mutaimwiti/node-test-wrapper/README.md

 # Node test wrapper

-Node test wrapper is an elegant and scalable solution for HTTP testing in Node.
-It works by creating a single object that encapsulates all the logic needed to make HTTP assertions on a Node app.
-This solves the problem of other desired behaviors like authentication.
+Node test wrapper is an elegant and scalable solution for HTTP testing in Node.js.
+The basic idea is creation of a single object that encapsulates all the logic needed to make HTTP assertions on a Node app.
+Crucially, this solves the problem of other desired behaviors like authentication.
+Should the need arise to change or modify the HTTP assertion library or logic only the wrapper needs to be modified.

 ### Quick start